$3.5 Million Seattlement

 Some of the most common injuries caused by truck accidents in Philadelphia are as follows:

-• Head injuries: Head injuries may range from mild to severe.
-Sometimes, severe head injuries may cause traumatic brain injury (TBI) or may also lead to permanent, cognitive or physical impairments.
+• Head injuries: Head injuries range from mild to severe.
+Sometimes, severe head injuries can cause traumatic brain injury (TBI) or also lead to permanent, cognitive or physical impairments.

-• Spinal cord injuries: Truck accidents may cause damage to the spinal cord leading to catastrophic injuries.
-In many cases, it may cause paralysis, loss of mobility, and loss of control of bodily functions.
+• Spinal cord injuries: Truck accidents can cause damage to the spinal cord leading to catastrophic injuries.
+In several injury cases, it could cause paralysis, loss of mobility, and loss of control of bodily functions.

-• Broken bones: The impact of a truck collision may cause severe bone fractures.
+• Broken bones: The impact of a truck collision and accidents causes severe bone fractures.
 Bones can also be broken when a victim is being hit by an object.
-These injuries may take time to heal, and the treatment may include surgery.
+These injuries take time to heal, and the treatment may include surgery.

-• Back injuries: Some of the back injuries that frequently occur after a truck accident are herniated discs and vertebral fractures.
-Back injury may take time ranging from a few weeks to years to heal completely.
+• Back injuries: Some of the back injuries that frequently occur after a semi-truck accident are herniated discs and vertebral fractures.
+Back injury can take time ranging from a few weeks to years to heal completely.

-• Internal injuries: These types of injuries are not immediately visible but may cause severe pain and can be life-threatening if left untreated.
+• Internal injuries: These types of injuries are not immediately visible but may cause severe pain and can be life-threatening if left unchanged or untreated.

-• Disfigurement and burn injuries: The victim can sustain permanent scars if they are hit by a sharp object or when they come into contact with the surface of the road.
-Sometimes, fires may also result from severe truck wrecks, leading to disfigurement.
+• Disfigurement and burn injuries: The victim can sustain permanent scars resulting from the accident if they are hit by a sharp object or when they come into contact with the surface of the road.
+Sometimes, fires also result from severe truck wrecks, leading to disfigurement.

-• Emotional distress: After a fatal truck wreck, victims may suffer from psychological conditions such as depression, anxiety, terror, depression, and post-traumatic stress disorder (PTSD).
+• Emotional distress: In the tragic event of a fatal truck accident, victims may suffer from psychological conditions such as dealing with depression, anxiety, terror, depression, and post-traumatic stress disorder (PTSD).

 • Wrongful death: In some of the most deadly truck accident cases, victims sustained severe injuries that may cause death.
-In such cases, surviving family members can file wrongful death lawsuits to seek compensation.
+In such cases, your family members can file wrongful death lawsuits to seek fair compensation.

 How Much Does it Cost to Hire a Philadelphia Truck Accident Attorney?

-The cost factor may fluctuate based on your lawyer.
-Our experienced Philadelphia Truck Accident Lawyer, however, work on a contingency fee basis.
+The cost factor can fluctuate based on your lawyer.
+Our experienced Philadelphia truck accident lawyers, however, work on a contingency fee basis.
 That means:

 • No upfront fees